Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-casino-vault/walkthrough.md

 }
 ```
 &nbsp;
-Let's deploy it and at last we going to withdraw all the money stored there &nbsp;
+Let's deploy it, and at last we're going to withdraw all the money stored there. &nbsp;
 &nbsp;
 ```bash
 // Deploying the Exploit Contract